-Action 1: Cassandra Jennings will resign from the SHPS board effective September 30, 2024, if PS7's and Sacramento Charter High School's respective renewal petitions are approved.
+Action 1: Cassandra Jennings will resign from the SHPS Board effective September 30, 2024, if the renewal petitions for PS7 and SCHS are approved.

 Action 2: The SHPS Board will amend its bylaws to preclude any officer, director, or employee of a vendor from serving on the SHPS Board.